-You’ve probably come across Maca extracts at the health food store and are curious about all the benefits people claim it can provide.
-It’s surprisingly robust in benefits so let’s take a look at what maca is, what kind of benefits it can provide and if it’s right for you.
+You’ve probably come across Maca extracts at the health food store and have questions about all the benefits people claim it can provide.
+Let's take a look at the surprisingly robust list of Maca's benefits and see if it's right for you.

 Lepidium meyenii, or the maca plant, mainly grows in the Andes mountains of central Peru.
 Sometimes referred to as Peruvian ginseng, the plant thrives in extremely high altitudes (over 13,000 feet) and harsh conditions.
 Maca is a cruciferous vegetable in the same family as cauliflower, broccoli, kale, and cabbage, with a long history of medicinal and culinary use in Peruvian cuisine.